SSWConsulting/SSW.Rules/README.md

 ### Definition of Done

+- Recommended extensions have been installed if using VS Code
+- Have run `yarn lint` and have no warnings/errors
 - Code Compiles
 - Check the Acceptance Criteria.
 - Code is squash-merged to main via a pull request that was approved by a 2nd developer.